UCAS-IR-Course-2020/Wiki-IR-System/README.md

 # Wiki-IR-System
-This is the course project of Introduction to Information Retrieval in Spring Semester, 2020, University of Chinese Academy of Sciences, which realizes a Wikipedia Information Retrieval System, i.e. search engine, in English and Chinese.
+This is the course project of Introduction to Information Retrieval in Spring Semester, 2020, University of Chinese Academy of Sciences, which realizes a Wikipedia information retrieval system, i.e. search engine, in English and Chinese.

 ## Project Participants
 - [Ren Li](https://github.com/renli1024): Searching Algorithm Module